-Because unschooling is interest led, your child is allowed and encouraged to learn everything they can about what interest them.
-For example we set up an aquarium and now are learning about pond eco-systems and because of the aquarium, we are basically experimenting as we learn.
+Because unschooling is interest-led, your child is allowed and encouraged to learn everything they can about what interests them.
+For example, we set up an aquarium and now are learning about pond ecosystems, and because of the aquarium, we are basically experimenting as we learn.
 You can see more about our aquarium on Instagram.

 If you know how to teach yourself, you are prepared for any future job.
 If you only know how to learn from a teacher and a perfectly laid out curriculum, then you’ll always need that in order to learn.

 Unschoolers can definitely seek secondary education.
 Recommendation letters, references, essays, and testing can make this possible.

 How do you homeschool your child?
 We flip flop here.
 There are subjects like math, that we do every day with a math curriculum but over the past year.
 We have taken a much more relaxed interested based learning approach to other subjects such as science and history.